vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development/_index.md

 title: Cloud Native Application Development with Spring
 weight: -1
 layout: single
 description: "Learn the basics of cloud native development with Spring.
-This developer pre-engagement guide helps you to get the most of an engagement following the Tanzu Labs methodology."
+This developer preparation guide helps you to get the most of a project following the Tanzu Labs methodology."
 team:
  - VMware Tanzu Labs
 ---